-RIT is an internal radiation tumor therapy that transports radionuclides using highaffinity antibodies against tumor antigens [175].
-In the clinic, anti-CD20 antibodies conjugated with $\beta$ -emitters, Yttrium-90 (Y) or Iodide-131 (I), have been used in hematologic malignancies, such as non-Hodgkin's lymphoma.
-The overall response rates are high, reaching 60-80%, with a complete remission rate of 15-40% [175,176].
+RIT is an internal radiation tumor therapy that transports radionuclides using highaffinity antibodies against tumor antigens [182].
+In the clinic, anti-CD20 antibodies conjugated with β -emitters, Yttrium-90 (90Y) and Iodide-131 (131I), have been used in hematologic malignancies, such as non-Hodgkin's lymphoma.
+The overall response rates are high, reaching 60-80%, with a complete remission rate of 15-40% [182,183].
 However, the clinical efficacy of RIT for solid tumors is still low, probably due to the low radiosensitivity of solid tumors.
-Anti-PDPN mAb NZ-1 conjugated with I was first evaluated to be internalized into glioma cells and delivered to malignant glioma-bearing mice [69].
-The I labeled NZ-1 efficiently internalized into LN319 GBM cells and accumulated in D2159MG GBM xenograft-bearing mice.
+Anti-PDPN mAb NZ-1 conjugated with 131I was first evaluated to be internalized into glioma cells and delivered to malignant glioma-bearing mice [67].
+The 131I-labeled NZ-1 was efficiently internalized into LN319 GBM cells and accumulated in D2159MG GBM xenograft-bearing mice.
 These results showed the potential utility of NZ-1 in antibody-based therapy against GBM.

-Next, the Y-labeled anti-PDPN antibody NZ-12 was reported to inhibit tumor growth in mesothelioma NCI-H226 xenograft-bearing mice.
-However, there was no complete remission [177].
+Next, the 90Y-labeled anti-PDPN antibody NZ-12 was reported to inhibit tumor growth in mesothelioma NCI-H226 xenograft-bearing mice.
+However, there was no complete remission [184].
 Therefore, overcoming radioresistance is also essential for enhancing the clinical efficacy of RIT against solid tumors.
-Another anti-PDPN antibody, NZ-16 conjugated with Actinium-225 (Ac) has been developed to improve the therapeutic effect of RIT of an anti-PDPN antibody.
-Ac is an $\alpha$ -emitter that generates four $\alpha$ -particles in the decay chain [178] and has a greater linear energy transfer compared with $\beta$ -emitters, resulting in more potent DNA damage to cells [179].
-The antitumor effects of Ac-labeled NZ-16 were compared with those of Y-labeled NZ-16 in NCI-H226 xenograft-bearing mice.
-RIT with Ac- and Y-labeled NZ-16 had a significantly higher antitumor effect than RIT with Y-labeled NZ-12.
-Ac -labeled NZ-16 induced larger areas of necrotic cell death, showed reduced tumor volumes, and prolonged survival than Y-labeled NZ-16 without any adverse effects.
-These results strongly indicate that Ac-mediated RIT with the NZ-16 is an effective and promising therapeutic option for MPM [180].
+Another anti-PDPN antibody, NZ-16 conjugated with Actinium-225 (225Ac), has been developed to improve the therapeutic effect of RIT using an anti-PDPN antibody.
+225Ac is an α -emitter that generates four α particles in the decay chain [185] and has a greater linear energy transfer compared with β -emitters, resulting in more potent DNA damage to cells [186].
+The antitumor effects of 225Ac-labeled NZ-16 were compared with those of 90Y-labeled NZ-16 in NCI-H226 xenograft-bearing mice.
+RIT with 225Ac- and 90Y-labeled NZ-16 had a significantly higher antitumor effect than RIT with 90Y-labeled NZ-12.
+225Ac -labeled NZ-16 induced larger areas of necrotic cell death, showed reduced tumor volumes, and prolonged survival, compared with 90Y-labeled NZ-16, without any adverse effects.
+These results strongly indicate that 225Ac-mediated RIT with NZ-16 is an effective and promising therapeutic option for MPM [187].

 5.3.
-Cancer-specific anti-PDPN mAbs
+Cancer-Specific Anti-PDPN mAbs

-A vital consideration in all tumor-targeted antibody-drugs is the distribution of the target protein in normal tissues, which has significant implications for off-target effects [137].
-We recently developed a cancer-specific monoclonal antibody (CasMab) method that uses flow cytometry and immunohistochemistry to select mAbs reacting with cancer cells but not normal cells [181].
-Using the CasMab method, we established anti-PDPN mAbs (LpMab-2 (mouse IgG1), LpMab-23 (mouse IgG1), and PMab-117 (rat IgM) [181,182] or an anti-podocalyxin mAb (PcMab-60; mouse IgM) [183].
-LpMab-2 recognizes a glycopeptide of PDPN (Thr55-Leu64), which include the O-glycosylated Thr55 and/or O-glycosylated Ser56 [181] (Figure.
-1).
-LpMab-23 recognizes a naked peptide of human PDPN (Gly54-Leu64); especially Gly54, Thr55, Ser56, Glu57, Asp58, Arg59, Tyr60, and Leu64 of PDPN, is a critical epitope of LpMab-23 [185].
+A vital consideration in all tumor-targeted antibody drugs is the distribution of the target protein in normal tissues, which has significant implications for off-target effects [145].
+We recently developed a cancer-specific monoclonal antibody (CasMab) method that uses flow cytometry and immunohistochemistry to select mAbs reacting with cancer cells but not with normal cells [188].
+Using the CasMab method, we established anti-PDPN mAbs (LpMab-2 (mouse IgG1), LpMab-23 (mouse IgG1), and PMab-117 (rat IgM) [188,189] as well as an anti-podocalyxin mAb (PcMab-60; mouse IgM) [190].
+LpMab-2 recognizes a glycopeptide of PDPN (Thr55-Leu64), which includes O-glycosylated Thr55 and/or O-glycosylated Ser56 [188] (Figure 1).
+LpMab-23 recognizes a naked peptide of human PDPN (Gly54-Leu64), especially Gly54, Thr55, Ser56, Glu57, Asp58, Arg59, Tyr60, and Leu64 of PDPN, and is a critical epitope of LpMab-23 [191].
 PMab-117 recognizes the glycopeptide of PDPN (Ile78-Thr85), which includes O-glycosylated Thr85 (unpublished).
-A mouse-human chimeric mAb (chLpMab-2 [184] and chLpMab-23 [185]; human IgG1) exhibited high ADCC activity against PDPN-expressing cells and abolished tumor growth in xenograft models. chLp-Mab-23 and a mouse-human chimeric mAb of PMab-117 (chPMab-117; human IgG1) were also evaluated for toxicity using cynomolgus monkey in a safety pharmacology test, and it revealed less toxicity (unpublished).
+A mouse-human chimeric mAb (chLpMab-2 [192] and chLpMab-23 [191]; human IgG1) exhibited high ADCC activity against PDPN-expressing cells and abolished tumor growth in xenograft models. chLpMab-23 and a mouse-human chimeric mAb of PMab-117 (chPMab-117; human IgG1) were also evaluated for toxicity using cynomolgus monkeys in a safety pharmacology test, and they revealed less toxicity (unpublished).